k78ma/quartz/content/4B/ECE 457A/Minimax.md

 date: 2026-02-17
 aliases: minimax
 ---
 Minimax is a decision rule for minimizing the possible loss for a worst case (maximum loss) scenario.
-When dealing with gains, it is refered to as maximin (to maximize the minimum gain).
+When dealing with gains, it is referred to as maximin (to maximize the minimum gain).
 It was originally formulated for two-player zero-sum games.

 Given a game tree, the optimal strategy can be determined by examining the minimax value of each node, which we write as $\textbf{MINIMAX-VALUE}(n)$.
 The minimax value of a node is the *utility* of being in the corresponding state, assuming that both players play optimally from there to the end of the game.
 The minimax value of a terminal state is just its utility.